 We aim to complete 90% of the type of works below within the timescales.
 During, or immediately after, gale force winds or other exceptional weather conditions such as very heavy snowfall, it is unlikely that we will be able to meet these targets.
 Emergency situations, where there is a risk to life and/or property, will take priority.
 We will:

-Applications to prune or remove council owned trees will be processed within eight weeks.
+General enquiries will be responded to within 28 working days so are recommended as the first point of contact.
+If required, subsequent tree work applications to prune or remove council owned trees will be processed within eight weeks.
 In some cases we may need to consult with neighbouring residents, in which case the application process will take 12 weeks.
 If you are appealing against an officer decision, or if a councillor has asked the tree appeal panel to resolve the application, then the application will be considered at the first available appeal meeting.
 These occur every three months or when there are four appeals waiting to be heard - whichever is sooner.